-For the purposes of identifying the community space required to support additional growth coming forward across the strategic allocations, the infrastructure standard of 61sqm per 1,000 people was adopted to align with Dacorum Borough Council.
+For the purposes of identifying the community space required to support additional growth coming forward across the strategic allocations, the infrastructure standard of 61sqm2 per 1,000 people was used as a review of standards used elsewhere was undertaken and the emerging Dacorum Local Plan has used a similar standard.
 The majority of infrastructure providers base their assessment against a standard of 2.4 people per dwelling which is the adopted approach when calculating future community space required.

-Approach to Apportionment
+4.3.3 Approach to Apportionment

-Once the interventions were listed and confirmed with Stakeholders, an apportionment exercise was undertaken for those strategic bits of infrastructure.
+Once the interventions were listed and confirmed with Stakeholders, an apportionment exercise was undertaken for those strategic infrastructure interventions.

 It was then necessary to identify which sites would contribute to the identified interventions/projects due to their proximity/impact/the extent to which they will benefit from or rely on these interventions to be acceptable in planning terms.
 There were limitations to this exercise as there was little information on transport modelling and existing and likely future travel to school patterns at the time of initially undertaking this exercise.
 The approach was based upon the best available information at the time.
-At this stage, sites have been indicated where they will contribute to the overall delivery of a project however the costs are yet known.
-Once the costs are known then the costs can be apportioned more accurately.
+At this stage, sites have been indicated where they will contribute to the overall delivery of a project.
+Once transport modelling has been undertaken, further work to apportion and share the costs between sites can be done.

-Largely broad locations that are in close proximity contribute to the delivery of strategic pieces of infrastructure not subject to whether they are located in the same parish or not.
-Where pieces of infrastructure are central to a parish and are strategic all other sites in the parish and broad locations in close proximity contribute
+Largely broad locations that are in close proximity to strategic pieces of infrastructure contribute to the overall delivery cost, this approach is not subject to whether they are located in the same parish or not.
+Where pieces of infrastructure are central to a parish and are strategic the approach that all other sites in the parish and broad locations in close proximity will contribute has been adopted.